 What job can I get with a degree in business law?A versatile option, business law straddles the world between – you guessed it – law and business.
 You’ll be able to help businesses navigate legal issues around finance, taxation, employment, consumer protection, and more.
 You could fly solo as a consultant or work with a team of professionals advising the nation’s most prominent corporations.
 Roles our graduates have gone on to (aside from a lawyer of course) include financial services officer, legal compliance officer, and mediator.
 Learn more about business law.

 See for yourself how a law degree with Murdoch can pave the way to your future career.
-Join us at Open Day on Sunday 26 July 2020 or come along to another of our upcoming events.
+Join us at one of of our upcoming events.